-Bushfire damaged assets totalling \$7.7 million have been written off during the year, with a further \$13.4 million of incremental bushfire recovery expenses incurred.
+Bushfire damaged assets totalling \$7.7 million were written off immediately following the bushfires in 2020, with a further \$11.1 million of incremental bushfire recovery expenses incurred in 2021 (2020: \$13.4 million).
 These costs are excluded from underlying profit.
-It is anticipated that further recovery costs will be incurred in the financial year ending 30 June 2021.

-Snowy Hydro has submitted an insurance claim and management is confident of a successful resolution, however the expected value of the settlement has not been disclosed to avoid prejudicing the claim process.
+Snowy Hydro has submitted an insurance claim and management is confident of a successful resolution. \$10 million has been recognised as virtually certain, however the remaining expected value of the settlement has not been disclosed to avoid prejudicing the claim process.